-- If the WaveBird’s orange LED light on the front does not light up when you put brand new batteries, it’s most likely the battery connectors that are corroded.
+- Install a brand new pair of AA batteries.
+If the WaveBird’s orange LED light on the front does not light up, it’s most likely the battery connectors that are corroded.
 You need to unsolder them from the board and/or remove the lower one from the battery compartment (See the Battery Compartment section).

 There’s a few ways to clean corrosion, but personally I use white vinegar.
 Soak the affected parts and brush it off. make sure to rinse them thoroughly afterwards, dry them off and solder them back on.
 If the orange LED lights up on the front when the switch is turned on, the current is going through.

 - If the WaveBird turns on but can’t connect to the receiver, it might be the receiver’s antenna that is corroded.
 Open up the receiver and locate the antenna (See the Receiver or RF Info sections).
 If it’s covered in a brown crust, take very fine sandpaper (2000 grit and above) and gently rub the surface until it’s clean.
 Then, using rubbing alcohol, clean it.
 Let it dry, reassemble and test it with both units on the same channel.

 If the green LED on the front lights up, that means the receiver is connected to the controller and it should be working.
 Note that the antenna can go bad again, you might have to clean it again in the future.
 Also, it’s advised to clean up the interior of the plug itself with a cotton swab and rubbing alcohol to make sure there is no dirt or corrosion on the pins.